High Bar vs Low Bar Squat

 The movement recruits more muscle mass

-For this reason, powerlifting rules often favor the low-bar technique.
+For this reason, powerlifting rules often favour the low-bar technique.

 The front squat places the bar on the front of the shoulders and requires even more upright posture.

-How Front Squat Differs From High and Low Bar Squats
+How the Front Squat Differs From Other Squat Bar Positions

 Compared to high bar vs low bar, the front squat: